hypo69/hypo/docs/gemini/en/consultant/src/ai/gemini/header.md

 __details__ = ''
 __author__ = config.get("author", '') if config else ''
 __copyright__ = config.get("copyright", '') if config else ''

-try:
+# Handling potential missing 'cofee' key.
+Use a default value or handle the error.
-    __cofee__ = config.get("cofee", "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69") except (AttributeError, TypeError) as e:  # More specific error handling logger.error(f"Error accessing config 'cofee': {e}")
-    __cofee__ = "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69"
+__cofee__ = config.get("cofee", "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69") if config else "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69"

 ```